Best Indonesian Coffee

 These tribal folks converted their crops from rice and maize to a more profitable coffee crop in the mid 19th century.

 The Toraja people are a very ritually oriented group of people.
-Their coffee bean processing is called giling basah.
+Their coffee bean processing goes by the name giling basah.
 It is a form of wet hull processing that has become a ritual for them.

-Coffee beans in Southern Sulawesi are grown between 3,000 and 6,000 feet on the slopes of Latimojong.
+Coffee beans in Southern Sulawesi grow between 3,000 and 6,000 feet on the slopes of Latimojong.
 Almost all of these crops are harvested and trade through the small town of Kalosi.
 Kalosi has grown to become a specialty coffee brand name in the coffee industry over the years.

 There are a few other regions in Sulawesi that grow coffee.
 You can look for the names of Mamasa and Gowa to name a couple.